-This evaluation contains the components ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5 that are not mutually recognised in accordance with the provisions of the CCRA.
+This evaluation contains the component ALC_DVS.2 that is not mutually recognised in accordance with the provisions of the CCRA.
 For mutual recognition the EAL4 components of these assurance families are relevant.

 3 Performance of Evaluation and Certification

 The certification body monitors each individual evaluation to ensure a uniform procedure, a uniform interpretation of the criteria and uniform ratings.